Amiina: History

 adding percussion to the band's textures.
 A few months later, collaboration between amiina and the electronic artist Guðmundur Vignir Karlsson (born November 10, 1978) under the moniker Kippi Kaninus was initiated while preparing a show for the Reykjavík Arts Festival.
 The merging of Kippi Kaninus' electronics and rhythms with amiina's sounds and Magnús' percussion became the starting point for more established collaboration between the six musicians.
 During 2009 Magnús and Guðmundur joined the group on a permanent basis.

 The recording of amiina's second studio album Puzzle started during spring or summer of 2010, released by the band on September 27, 2010, getting worldwide distribution the following year.
 The songs on Puzzle are more rhythmically rugged than previous work and feature heavier use of electronics. amiina's long-standing fondness for light melodies and open-minded instrumentation, however, continued.

 In 2009 amiina started to perform their original soundtracks to pioneering German filmmaker Lotte Reiniger's 1930s silhouette animations of the timeless fairy tales Sleeping Beauty, Cinderella and Aladdin.
 The so-called Animagica program, originally performed at the Branchage Film Festival in Jersey, has now been performed at Latitude, Sydney Festival, Mona Foma in Tasmania, St. Leonard's Church London, Perth International Art Festival, National Museum of Singapore and Reykjavik's Children Festival.
 When performing the Animagica program amiina plays usually as a trio or a quartet.

 In late 2012 amiina recorded The Lighthouse Project.
 It was a work which the band started in 2009 and was released as an EP in June 2013, distributed by Morr Music.
 These songs were recorded in their original arrangements for a quartet.
 Because the group felt it important to convey the intimacy of the original performances it was recorded "live" in the studio by Ben Frost.

-In between work with amiina the band members have kept themselves busy, recording or touring with other artists such as: Sigur Rós, Yann Tiersen, Spiritualized, Efterklang, Yukihiro Takahasi, Canon Blue, Pétur Ben, Ben Frost, Tilbury, Borko, múm, Jónsi & Alex, Kippi Kaninus, adhd, Moses Hightower, Sin Fang, and Zoon van snooK.
+In between work with amiina the band members have kept themselves busy, recording or touring with other artists such as: Sigur Rós, Yann Tiersen, Spiritualized, Efterklang, Yukihiro Takahasi, Canon Blue, Pétur Ben, Ben Frost, Tilbury, Borko, múm, Jónsi & Alex, Kippi Kaninus, ADHD, Sólstafir, Moses Hightower, Sin Fang, and Zoon van snooK.

 During 2015 Hildur Ársælsdóttir and Edda Rún Ólafsdóttir left the band.
 On November 25, 2016, amiina returned as a four-member band releasing their album Fantômas.
 Their upcoming album Pharology is planned for June 25, 2021 and is expected as a digital and vinyl release.
+On December 9, 2022, amiina released Yule, an album consisting of instrumental interpretations of Christmas songs.
+The artwork of the album shows the original line up of the band, including Hildur and Edda.